ACES UG Research Scholars Program

 - Dr. F Omar Holguin (Faculty Research Mentor)

-Honorable Mention - Impacts of Manipulating the CXCL12/CXCR4 Chemokine Axis During Implantation on Glucose and Amino Acid Transporters in the Developing Placenta
+Impacts of Manipulating the CXCL12/CXCR4 Chemokine Axis During Implantation on Glucose and Amino Acid Transporters in the Developing Placenta

 - Makayla Mullins